 The Upper Fox River and Wolf River watersheds are two separate basins that converge within a series of pool lakes in Winnebago County before finally flowing collectively into Lake Winnebago and eventually Lake Michigan at Green Bay.
 Big Green Lake is located within the Upper Fox River watershed.

-A 2018 Total Maximum Daily Load (TMDL) is currently being developed for the Upper Fox-Wolf Watersheds for total phosphorus and total suspended solids.
-The TMDL identifies the sources of the pollutants and the reductions necessary to address water quality impairments
+The 2020 Total Maximum Daily Load (TMDL) for the Upper Fox-Wolf Watersheds for total phosphorus and total suspended solids identifies the sources of the pollutants and the reductions necessary to address water quality impairments on a sub-watershed scale.

-.
-Figure 71 and Table 25. .
-This Plan’s goal is to )
+Sub-watersheds within the Green Lake watershed detailed in the Upper Fox-Wolf TMDL are: sub-basins 17, 18, 19, 20, 79, 83, and 87.
+These are outlined in Figure 71 and Table 25.

+The TMDL’s method of de-listing each sub-watershed is more geographically specific than the intention of this Plan.
+This Plan’s goal is to de-list Green Lake (only) and not necessarily each individual sub-watershed in its system.

+Therefore, achieving the watershed-wide reduction may not meet the TMDL reduction within each sub-basin in Big Green Lake watershed.